microsoft/live-share/docs/reference/linux.md

 ## Tips by distribution

-While the dependency install script above should cover Debian / Ubuntu, RHL / Fedora / CentOS, you may be wondering what typically is missing from vanilla installations of these distributions.
-The following list shows the key libraries that were found to be missing with a fresh install of the distribution along with some tips that can help you get up and running if you hit a problem.
+While the prerequisite install script above should cover Debian / Ubuntu and RHL / Fedora / CentOS, you may be wondering what is typically missing from vanilla installations of these distributions.
+The following list shows the key libraries that were missing in a fresh install of the distribution.
+The list also provides some tips that can help you get up and running if you hit a problem.

 | Distribution | Vanilla install missing libraries | Additional steps |
 |--------|-------------------|----|